How are Shell Companies Used for Money Laundering?

 Shell companies, also known as ghost companies, are quite popular among fraudsters, especially money launderers who wish to legitimize the source of their funds.
 And in the past few years, federal authorities and businesses have been taking measures to minimize such crimes.
-But how do criminals perform shell companies money laundering?
+But how do criminals perform money laundering in shell companies?
 Well, read along to find out.

 In this blog, we discuss what a shell company is, how criminals do money laundering through shell companies, some popular examples of shell companies known for money laundering, and finally, how businesses can detect shell companies before they get onboarded.